Emerson valve technologies to help ensure efficient, safe flow control of natural gas

-AUSTIN, Texas—(June 11, 2013)—Emerson Process Management, a business of Emerson (NYSE: EMR), has been awarded contracts by Chevron Australia Pty Ltd. that are valued at US $67 million to provide control valves and valve actuators to help ensure the efficient and safe flow of natural gas at the Gorgon Project, one of the world’s largest natural gas projects.
+AUSTIN, TEXAS (June 11, 2013) – Emerson Process Management has been awarded contracts by Chevron Australia Pty Ltd which are valued at US $67 million to provide control valves and valve actuators to help ensure the efficient and safe flow of natural gas at the Gorgon Project, one of the world’s largest natural gas projects.

-Emerson’s Fisher® valves and valve automation technologies provide the ability to accurately manage the production of gas, resulting in tighter and more accurate control that increases overall system efficiency and safety and helps ensure environmental compliance.
-Fisher FIELDVUE™ digital valve controllers provide automated configuration, as well as improved control valve calibration and tuning.
-Their built-in diagnostics enable technicians to remotely monitor the health of valve assemblies and can alert them to pending issues before they affect operations.
+Emerson’s valve and valve automation technologies provide the ability to accurately manage the production of gas, resulting in tighter and more accurate control that increases overall system efficiency and safety and helps ensure environmental compliance.
+Fisher® FIELDVUE™ digital valve controllers provide automated configuration as well as improved control valve calibration and tuning.
+Their built-in diagnostics enable technicians to remotely monitor the health of valve assembly and can alert them to pending issues before they affect operations.

 In addition to support from Emerson Process Management’s engineering, development, and manufacturing facilities in Australia, Emerson is working with its local business partner of 20 years, Perth-based Western Process Controls, to provide training that will help the Gorgon Project’s instrument and valve technicians ensure smooth commissioning and maintenance best practices.